 If you’re working to a Style Guide created by a branding specialist, you’ll need to get together and agree on an additional set of colours that are suitable for digital.
 Where no style guide has been created, decide on the level of accessibility you are aiming to meet and define an accessible color palette.

-There are no end of tools available to help you meet minimum color contract requirements.
+There are no end of tools available to help you meet minimum color contrast requirements.
 My favourite is contrastchecker.com I usually aim for a minimum ‘AA’ rating using this tool.

 Note: Web Content Accessibility Guidelines (WCAG) have three levels of conformance, with ‘A’ being the lowest and ‘AAA’ being the highest.
 My advice is to start at the start (profound I know) – once you attain an ‘A’ rating you can implement gradual improvements over time.